Pointed Pen Calligraphy & Flourishing Forward with

-The course is suitable for anyone who is interested in learning to use a pen and nib with ink and paint.
+The course is suitable for anyone who is interested in calligraphy and learning to use a pointed pen nib with ink and paint.

 What will be covered in the class?

 Both pointed pen calligraphy and flourishing are done using the same pen and nib.
-Colour is introduced through the use of gauche paint and sparkle through other craft products.
+Colour is introduced through the use of gouache paint and other craft products.

 What will students leave the class with?